Do you feel smarter after you workout?

 In Shed 10 Years in 10 Weeks, Dr. Julian Whitaker and Colman write about how exercising makes you smarter and feel better.

-Think Better and Feel Better
+Think Better and Feel Better with Exercise

 It’s not just in your body, it’s in your mind, too.
 Exercise helps you think better and feel better.